eamonnofarrell/Python_exercises/README.md

 ## Introduction
 - My name is Eamonn O Farrell.
 I am a student of GMIT, completing a post graduate Higher Diploma in Science in Computing (Data Analytics).
 - This GitHub repository has been created in order to store the weeky Python programming language exercises required for the Programming and Scripting module.
+- [Python](https://www.python.org/) is an interpreted high-level programming language used for general-purpose programming.

 ## Week1
 - The information relating to the exercise for week 1 is contained in file [Week1&Week2.txt](./Week1&Week2.txt)